wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/3-explore-permission-model.md

  -  Create and manage eDiscovery cases.
  -  Add and remove members to a case.
  -  Create and edit Content Searches associated with a case.
- -  Access case data in Microsoft 365 Advanced eDiscovery.
+ -  Access case data in Microsoft Purview eDiscovery (Premium).

 An eDiscovery Administrator is a member of the eDiscovery Manager role group who has been assigned more permissions.
 Besides the tasks that an eDiscovery Manager can do, an eDiscovery Administrator can: